dminear/easy-touch-raspberry-pi/README.md

 http://localhost:8080/index.py?json=1 to get a json configuration back.
 Note that the mime type is application/json, so don't get fooled by that.

+2014-06-19

+Implemented the full loop control, so now the form on the web page ends up sending a message to the serial thread, which builds a packet and sends it out the RS-485 port.
+Cool!
+I need to figure out the temperature settings now and see how to change the temperature -- mainly for the spa!

+2014-06-19

+Implemented the full loop control, so now the form on the web page ends up sending a message to the serial thread, which builds a packet and sends it out the RS-485 port.
+Cool!
+I need to figure out the temperature settings now and see how to change the temperature -- mainly for the spa!

+2014-06-19

+Implemented the full loop control, so now the form on the web page ends up sending a message to the serial thread, which builds a packet and sends it out the RS-485 port.
+Cool!
+I need to figure out the temperature settings now and see how to change the temperature -- mainly for the spa!

+2014-06-19

+Implemented the full loop control, so now the form on the web page ends up sending a message to the serial thread, which builds a packet and sends it out the RS-485 port.
+Cool!
+I need to figure out the temperature settings now and see how to change the temperature -- mainly for the spa!

+2014-06-19

+Implemented the full loop control, so now the form on the web page ends up sending a message to the serial thread, which builds a packet and sends it out the RS-485 port.
+Cool!
+I need to figure out the temperature settings now and see how to change the temperature -- mainly for the spa!

+2014-06-19

+Implemented the full loop control, so now the form on the web page ends up sending a message to the serial thread, which builds a packet and sends it out the RS-485 port.
+Cool!
+I need to figure out the temperature settings now and see how to change the temperature -- mainly for the spa!

+2014-06-19

+Implemented the full loop control, so now the form on the web page ends up sending a message to the serial thread, which builds a packet and sends it out the RS-485 port.
+Cool!
+I need to figure out the temperature settings now and see how to change the temperature -- mainly for the spa!

+2014-06-19

+Implemented the full loop control, so now the form on the web page ends up sending a message to the serial thread, which builds a packet and sends it out the RS-485 port.
+Cool!
+I need to figure out the temperature settings now and see how to change the temperature -- mainly for the spa!

+2014-06-19

+Implemented the full loop control, so now the form on the web page ends up sending a message to the serial thread, which builds a packet and sends it out the RS-485 port.
+Cool!
+I need to figure out the temperature settings now and see how to change the temperature -- mainly for the spa!

+2014-06-19

+Implemented the full loop control, so now the form on the web page ends up sending a message to the serial thread, which builds a packet and sends it out the RS-485 port.
+Cool!
+I need to figure out the temperature settings now and see how to change the temperature -- mainly for the spa!

+2014-06-19

+Implemented the full loop control, so now the form on the web page ends up sending a message to the serial thread, which builds a packet and sends it out the RS-485 port.
+Cool!
+I need to figure out the temperature settings now and see how to change the temperature -- mainly for the spa!

+2014-06-19

+Implemented the full loop control, so now the form on the web page ends up sending a message to the serial thread, which builds a packet and sends it out the RS-485 port.
+Cool!
+I need to figure out the temperature settings now and see how to change the temperature -- mainly for the spa!

+2014-06-19

+Implemented the full loop control, so now the form on the web page ends up sending a message to the serial thread, which builds a packet and sends it out the RS-485 port.
+Cool!
+I need to figure out the temperature settings now and see how to change the temperature -- mainly for the spa!

+2014-06-19

+Implemented the full loop control, so now the form on the web page ends up sending a message to the serial thread, which builds a packet and sends it out the RS-485 port.
+Cool!
+I need to figure out the temperature settings now and see how to change the temperature -- mainly for the spa!

+2014-06-19

+Implemented the full loop control, so now the form on the web page ends up sending a message to the serial thread, which builds a packet and sends it out the RS-485 port.
+Cool!
+I need to figure out the temperature settings now and see how to change the temperature -- mainly for the spa!

+2014-06-19

+Implemented the full loop control, so now the form on the web page ends up sending a message to the serial thread, which builds a packet and sends it out the RS-485 port.
+Cool!
+I need to figure out the temperature settings now and see how to change the temperature -- mainly for the spa!

+2014-06-19

+Implemented the full loop control, so now the form on the web page ends up sending a message to the serial thread, which builds a packet and sends it out the RS-485 port.
+Cool!
+I need to figure out the temperature settings now and see how to change the temperature -- mainly for the spa!

+2014-06-19

+Implemented the full loop control, so now the form on the web page ends up sending a message to the serial thread, which builds a packet and sends it out the RS-485 port.
+Cool!
+I need to figure out the temperature settings now and see how to change the temperature -- mainly for the spa!

+2014-06-19

+Implemented the full loop control, so now the form on the web page ends up sending a message to the serial thread, which builds a packet and sends it out the RS-485 port.
+Cool!
+I need to figure out the temperature settings now and see how to change the temperature -- mainly for the spa!

+2014-06-19

+Implemented the full loop control, so now the form on the web page ends up sending a message to the serial thread, which builds a packet and sends it out the RS-485 port.
+Cool!
+I need to figure out the temperature settings now and see how to change the temperature -- mainly for the spa!